Tune & Track –

 In the case of cancer, the immune system’s ability to detect such tumor associated antigens on cancer cells is largely ineffective.
 Tumor cells are able to establish a microenvironment inhibitory to immune cells and employ a number of other mechanisms to escape detection by the immune system, leading to continued tumor growth and disease progression.

 Recent innovations in cancer therapy have led to the development of treatments called immunotherapies.
-Immunotherapies work by enhancing the ability of the immune system to both identify cancer cells and to overcome the tumors’ defense mechanisms.
+Immunotherapies do not attack the cancer directly, but rather improve the ability of the immune system to both identify cancer cells and to overcome the tumors’ defense mechanisms.
 No other type of therapy offers the potential to provide robust and long-lasting anti-tumor activity as an effectively activated immune system.

 CARs are comprised of an extracellular domain that targets a tumor associated antigen, a spacer and transmembrane domain, as well as intracellular domains required for activation of the CAR T cell, leading to tumor eradication and T cell proliferation.

-CAR T-cell therapy is one of the most promising approaches to fighting cancer to emerge in the last several decades.
-The power of this approach has been demonstrated in the treatment of blood cancers.
-However, until now, CAR T-cell therapies have largely been ineffective in treating solid tumors, which account for 90% of all cancer deaths.
+CAR T cell therapy is one of the most promising therapies for fighting cancer to emerge in the last several decades, having shown its potential in the treatment of blood cancers.
+Yet CAR T cell therapies have largely been ineffective in treating solid tumors, which account for 90% of all cancer fatalities.

-AffyImmune is developing technologies to expand the utility and improve the safety of CAR T-cell therapies for solid tumors.
-Specifically, the company is designing CAR T cells that can distinguish tumor cells from normal ones expressing the same antigen at lower levels.
+AffyImmune is developing technologies to expand the utility and improve the safety of CAR T cell therapies for solid tumors by addressing all of these limitations.
+Specifically, the company is using its tuning technology to design CAR T cells that can distinguish tumor cells from normal ones expressing the same antigen at lower levels.
 This approach promises to increase the therapeutic window, leading to effective killing of tumor cells with greatly reduced toxicity and increased tolerability.

 While the majority of CAR T cell approaches to date have utilized CARs having very high affinity for their target, mounting evidence suggests that this may not be the most effective approach for several reasons.
 High-affinity CARs will also bind targets expressed at lower levels on normal tissues, leading to unwanted toxicity, and may also become exhausted through prolonged activation.
 Lower-affinity CARs, however, effectively bind to tumor cells having higher levels of antigen expression while avoiding normal cells with basal levels of antigen.
 Furthermore, binding of lower affinity CARs results in activation of CAR T cells in a manner more similar to the natural activation observed in non-engineered T cells.
 This more physiological activation leads to better serial tumor cell killing, clonal expansion and long-term persistence to result in greater effectiveness.